Buzzwords, jargon, HR vocabulary, oh my!

 Strategic HR: A people management approach that actively supports higher-level business goals and objectives; a comprehensive framework for attracting, recruiting, developing, and retaining a talented workforce.

-Learning & Development: HR programming designed to improve individual and organizational performance by facilitating development or acquisition of skills and knowledge.
+Learning & Development (L&D): HR programming designed to improve individual and organizational performance by facilitating development or acquisition of skills and knowledge.

 Growth mindset: The belief that people are not born with a static skillset: but rather, that new abilities can be learned and earned.